jmmadson/data_miners/README.md

 |  Google Collab | Writing & executing our machine learning code|
 |  Quick Database Diagrams | ERD creation |

-While the technologies we use may change as we work through this project, we will start with some of those we are most familiar with.
-We will then explore them more in depth to determine if they are right for the project as well as to increase the effectiveness of our analysis and visualization.

  </br>

 -------------